GeoffreyBooth/node/doc/api/esm.md

 ```

 where `require('pkg')` will get the transpiled `index.cjs` and `import 'pkg'`
-will get `index.mjs`, as this directly creates the instancing hazard described
+will get `index.mjs`.
+This will directly create the instancing hazard described
-above.
-Instead, use the wrapper approach provided in (1) above.
+where hard-to-debug singleton bugs may affect users.

 ## <code>import</code> Specifiers